Skip to main content

 Employees may use earned sick and safe time for the following family members:

-1. child, including foster child, adult child, legal ward, child for whom the employee is legal guardian or child to whom the employee stands or stood in loco parentis (in place of a parent);
+1. their child, including foster child, adult child, legal ward, child for whom the employee is legal guardian or child to whom the employee stands or stood in loco parentis (in place of a parent);

-2. spouse or registered domestic partner;
+2. their spouse or registered domestic partner;

-3. sibling, stepsibling or foster sibling;
+3. their sibling, stepsibling or foster sibling;

-4. biological, adoptive or foster parent, stepparent or a person who stood in loco parentis (in place of a parent) when the employee was a minor child;
+4. their biological, adoptive or foster parent, stepparent or a person who stood in loco parentis (in place of a parent) when the employee was a minor child;

-5. grandchild, foster grandchild or step-grandchild;
+5. their grandchild, foster grandchild or step-grandchild;

-6. grandparent or step-grandparent;
+6. their grandparent or step-grandparent;

 7. a child of a sibling of the employee;